MoSabouni/router-starter/README.md

 const reposView = createReposView(props);
 ```

-The `input` is completely controlled by JavaScript code (in React this is called a _controlled component_).
+The `input` element is completely controlled through code (in React this is called a _controlled component_).
 For instance, the `onFilterInput()` event handler ignore any leading and/or trailing spaces and convert any uppercase letters to lowercase.
+Then, the `input` element's value attribute is updated accordingly.

 #### Fetching data in a Page function

-This is the an example of recommended practice for fetching data from a Web API inside a Page function.
+Here is an example of recommended practice for fetching data from a Web API inside a Page function.

 ```js
 // file: src/examples/pages/repoDetailPage.js